Easy Fig Jam

 I’m obsessed with figs. I don’t know why….probably because they’re like a peach in that you only see a good one for a few weeks of the year before they become a mushy, mealy mess.
 They make me a little sad when they appear because it’s a sure sign that summer is almost over and the school buses will be making their rounds very soon.

-But they also make me happy because….duh, have you ever bitten into a fresh fig?
-They’re fantastically sweet with an interesting texture from the seeds that make some people absolutely loathe them.
+But they also make me happy because, have you ever bitten into a fresh fig?
+They’re fantastically sweet with an interesting texture from the seeds that make some people shy away.
 I love the contrast, the crunchiness in my teeth.
 And they make blue cheese taste like dessert.
 Really.
 Especially when made into an Easy Fig Jam.

 If you’re lucky enough to have a fig tree in your yard or a friend that will gift you some figs from their own tree, you’re lucky enough.
 And you should make this jam.